 KINARM Labs are the most advanced and flexible robotic platforms for undertaking sensory, motor and cognitive research.
 After 10 successful years, KINARM Labs are trusted research tools giving our customers confidence in their research results.

-KINARM was first designed as a tool to study upper-limb voluntary motor control and specifically the difficulty of quantifying and manipulating the mechanics of multi-joint motion in the NHP while simultaneously recording neural function.
+KINARM was invented by Dr. Stephen Scott of Queen’s University at Kingston as a tool to study upper-limb voluntary motor control and specifically the difficulty of quantifying and manipulating the mechanics of multi-joint motion in the NHP while simultaneously recording neural function (Scott, 1999).
 Scott extended the design to a human-sized version providing further insight on motor learning (e.g. Singh and Scott, 2003).
 He then modified the system to a make it more clinically-friendly and include two robots, one for each limb (Nozaki et al., 2006).

 This technology has been influential in uncovering many novel aspects of voluntary motor control.
-Scott lab has had over a dozen Nature series publications (Scott et al., 2001; Gribble and Scott, 2002; Singh and Scott, 2003; Kurtzer et al., 2005; Nozaki et al., 2006; Pruszynski et al., 2011).
+Scott’s LIMB Lab has an extensive publication list with over a dozen Nature series publications (Scott et al., 2001; Gribble and Scott, 2002; Singh and Scott, 2003; Kurtzer et al., 2005; Nozaki et al., 2006; Pruszynski et al., 2011).
 Others such as Hatsopoulos Lab (Rubino et al., 2006), Carmena Lab (Gangully et al., 2011) and Bastian Lab (Bhanpuri, et al., 2014) have had similar success.
 Scott is currently focused on optimal feedback control (OFC) as a theory of voluntary control (Todorov and Jordan, 2002).
 He has been one of the leaders in the field articulating the importance and impact of this new theory, particularly its implications on the neural basis of control (Scott, 2016; Scott, 2004).

 KINARM Labs are highly flexible platforms that enable researchers to develop and implement their own custom experimental paradigm to address leading questions in neuroscience, such as: